 The significance of Current Affairs in this prestigious Civil Services Examination is reflected in the majority of the Current Affairs-oriented questions asked in UPSC Prelims and Mains examination.
-Hundreds of aspirants have been asking me about a strategy for the Current Affairs.
+Hundreds of aspirants have been asking me about a strategy for daily Current Affairs for IAS.

 So in this article, we will be learning how to effectively prepare current affairs for the UPSC Civil Services Exam.
-Current Affairs is a major cause of worry for UPSC aspirants.
+Current Affairs is a major cause of worry for IAS aspirants.
 It is quite a dynamic section of the UPSC syllabus and demands constant updation.
 A well thought out plan for Current Affairs can give you clear advantage over other competitors.
 Remember there is no single strategy for success.
 It depends on you how you modify a strategy according to your needs.
-I have discussed the following points which should be kept in mind while preparing Current Affairs.
+I have discussed the following points which should be kept in mind while preparing Current Affairs for IAS.

 1. Selecting your resources: